hospedales/mini-crm/README.md

 # Coding Test: Mini CRM

-This is a mini CRM coded by Michael Hospedales
+This is a mini CRM coded by Michael Hospedales.
+It performs general CRUD functions and even provides a search bar that works with the first name, last name and email address.

+All fields are required when creating a user.

 ## Installation